glawrence/titles-extension/BUILDING.md

 * Load Edge and click on the "3 dots" menu and select "Extensions"
 * Turn on "Developer Mode"
 * Click "Load unpacked" and select C:\Dev\GitHub\titles-extension\WebExtension
-* The extension should load and the buttno should be visible
+* The extension should load and the button should be visible
 * Right click the button and select "Inspect pop-up window"
 * Now you can make changes and easily reload the extension